Flag for Antarctica

 Live Eclipse Animation has ended.

-The animation shows what the eclipse approximately looks like in Belgrano II Base.
+The animation shows what the eclipse approximately looked like in Belgrano II Base.
 Stages and times of the eclipse are outlined below.
-All times are local time (ART) for Belgrano II Base.
+All times were local time (ART) for Belgrano II Base.

 TimePhaseEventDirectionAltitude